-1 x neurology and neuroimaging course at least once during Advanced Training.
+1 neurology and neuroimaging course at least once during Advanced Training.

-A one-day course encompassing foundational aspects of neuropathology and neuroimaging from consultant neurologists, neuropathologists and neuroradiologists.
+This is a one-day course encompassing foundational aspects of neuropathology and neuroimaging from consultant neurologists, neuropathologists, and neuroradiologists.
 The topics covered range from pathology in central and peripheral nervous system diseases, muscle disorders, and neuroimaging in neuroinflammatory, vascular, and epilepsy imaging.

-To provide trainees with the foundational skills in recognising and understanding the role of pathology in the investigation and diagnosis of neurological conditions ranging from disorders of the central and peripheral nervous system and provides an introduction into muscular myoneuropathology.
-Foundational neuroradiological concepts essential to day-to-day investigation of neurological disorders, from stroke to neuroinflammation are provided to the trainee.
+The course provides trainees with the foundational skills in recognising and understanding the role of pathology in the investigation and diagnosis of neurological conditions.
+It covers disorders of the central and peripheral nervous systems and provides an introduction into muscular myo-neuropathology.
+Foundational neuroradiological concepts essential to day-to-day investigation of neurological disorders, from stroke to neuroinflammation, are provided to the trainee.

-Register for the neuropathology and neuroimaging course through the ANZAN website and submit certificate of completion to Neurology@racp.edu.au.
+Register for the neuropathology and neuroimaging course through the ANZAN website.
+Submit certificate of completion to Neurology@racp.edu.au.